How to Immigrate to Canada as a Refugee

 Canada's Refugee System

 Under the Canadian refugee system, refugees can apply for asylum in Canada either directly to the government or through a private sponsor.
-Canada's government also has several programs to help refugees settle and integrate into their new homes.
+Canada's government also has programs to help refugees settle and integrate into their new homes.

 When uploading your documentation as part of your application, you must include a copy of your Refugee Protection Claimant document and proof that: